-Oversight of the capital program continued to be a key element of PICA's work in FY2004.
-The City continues to make progress in its scheduling and monitoring of capital project activities.
-Improved City monitoring of budget, encumbrance and expenditure information by project is encouraging.
+Oversight of the capital program continued to be a key element of PICA's work in FY2010.
 PICA Staff has continually noted the need for the City's capital program to be guided by an overall strategic plan.
-Progress in this area has been limited by the fact that the strategic planning process remains incomplete.
-PICA Staff continues to monitor the relationship of the capital program and capital budgets to other Citywide programs.
+PICA Staff continues to monitor the relationship of the capital program to other citywide programs.